Brillouin propagation modes of cold atoms in dissipative optical lattices: Fourier mode theory

-Eq.~(\ref{eq:curr:sol}) facilitates the task to calculate the current, because, by means of (\ref{eq:currdef:four}), it provides a useful expression in terms of derivatives with respect to $q$ of amplitudes with either $k\ne0$ or $\omega\ne0$.
-These derivatives can be calculated by using the following equations, obtained by using (\ref{eq:taylor}) in (\ref{eq:fp:new}),
+Eq.~(\ref{eq:curr:sol}) with $n=1$ facilitates the task to calculate the current, because, by means of (\ref{eq:currdef:four}), it provides a useful expression in terms of derivatives with respect to $q$ of amplitudes with either $k\ne0$ or $\omega\ne0$.
+These derivatives can be calculated by using the following equations, obtained by using the Taylor expansion